T

 museum

-A whimsical museum dedicated to the art and animation of Studio Ghibli.
-Immerse yourself in the magical worlds of Totoro, Spirited Away, and more.
+A whimsical museum dedicated to the animation of Studio Ghibli, designed by Hayao Miyazaki himself.
+It offers a magical journey into the worlds of Totoro, Spirited Away, and more.

 2. Midday